Rajpratik71/linux-manPages/gpic.md

        The picture is then available in the box \foobar.

        pic assumes that at the beginning of a picture both glyph and fill color are set to the default value.

        Arrow  heads  will be drawn as solid triangles if the variable arrowhead is non-zero and either TeX mode is enabled or the -n option has not been given.
 Initially arrowhead has a value of 1.
        Note that solid arrow heads are always filled with the current outline color.

        The troff output of pic is device-independent.
 The -T option is therefore redundant.
 All numbers are taken to be in inches; numbers are never interpreted to be in troff machine units.

        Objects can have an aligned attribute.
 This will only work if the postprocessor is grops, or gropdf.
 Any text associated with an object having the aligned attribute will  be  rotated  about the  center of the object so that it is aligned in the direction from the start point to the end point of the object.
 Note that this attribute will have no effect for objects whose start and end points are coincident.

        In places where nth is allowed ‘expr’th is also allowed.
 Note that ’th is a single token: no space is allowed between the ’ and the th.
 For example,

               for i = 1 to 4 do {
                  line from ‘i’th box.nw to ‘i+1’th box.se
               }

 CONVERSION
        To obtain a stand-alone picture from a pic file, enclose your pic code with .PS and .PE requests; roff configuration commands may be added at the beginning of the file, but no roff text.

        It is necessary to feed this file into groff without adding any page information, so you must check which .PS and .PE requests are actually called.
 For example, the mm macro package  adds  a page number, which is very annoying.
 At the moment, calling standard groff without any macro package works.
 Alternatively, you can define your own requests, e.g. to do nothing:

               .de PS
               ..
               .de PE
               ..

        groff  itself  does  not provide direct conversion into other graphics file formats.
-But there are lots of possibilities if you first trans‐ form your picture into PostScript® format using the groff option -Tps.
+But there are lots of possibilities if you first transform your picture into PostScript® format using the groff option -Tps.
 Since this ps-file lacks BoundingBox information it is not very useful by itself, but it may be fed into other conversion programs, usually named ps2other or pstoother  or the like.
 Moreover, the PostScript interpreter ghostscript (gs) has built-in graphics conversion devices that are called with the option

               gs -sDEVICE=<devname>